 Minor things like restocking the paper hand towels in the bathroom every so often rather than having hundreds laid out can also massively cut down on waste.
 It sounds silly, but when people see there are lots, they don’t think twice about using more than they may need.
 It’s not a conscious effort to waste, it just happens.
 If fewer are laid out they tend to be used more sparingly.
 Remember, just 10 less used per wedding, not per guest will save around 2.4 million paper hand towels a year at weddings alone.

 Another option could be to provide cotton hand towels, especially if it’s a smaller or family wedding.
 We understand that for hygiene reasons, large groups may not wish to share cloth towels.
+Hand sanitiser may also be something you wish to utilise.

 Cups and such